laurabrenskelle/mbon-docs/_docs/data-portal-demo.md

 ## Filtering Data
 The portal has multiple ways to filter data: by time, by taxonomy, by collection group and more.

-In the Legend box select plus sign on the **Species (common name)** drop-down menus.
+In the Legend box select plus sign next to **Attribute** and open up the **Species (common name)** drop-down menus.
 This will give a list of the common names of different birds that were identified.

 ![](./img_11.png)